 Another possibility is to find the first chain that repairs d1, then try to find chains for d2, but if that fails, to continue searching for other chains for d1:

 This approach is implementable within the current framework, but it has not been tried.
-There is no reason to think that it would be better.
+Ejection beams (Section 13.5.5) do something of this kind.

 13.5.4.
 Sorting repairs